-This initiative builds on, and brings together, two Experimental Partnerships that were funded by the Brigstow Institute in 2020 that both used creative methodologies.
-Migration Mobilities Bristol (MMB) researchers from these projects (Prof Katharine Charsley from “Kept Apart: Making prose-poetry with people separated from families by the immigration system” and Dr Nariman Massoumi and Prof Bridget Anderson from “Scrutinising the Immigration System through collaborative filmmaking with refugees and asylum seekers”) will work collaboratively with relevant communities, gardeners and artists (Charli Clark and Paul Hurley) to further explore issues around immigration through co-designing and creating two plots in Royal Fort Gardens, University of Bristol on land adjacent to the Ivy Gate – work will begin Spring 2021.
+This initiative builds on, and brings together, two Experimental Partnerships that were funded by the Brigstow Institute in 2020 that both used creative methodologies and involved members of Migration Mobilities Bristol (MMB).
+Researchers from these projects (Prof Katharine Charsley from “Kept Apart: Making prose-poetry with people separated from families by the immigration system” and Dr Nariman Massoumi and Prof Bridget Anderson from “Scrutinising the Immigration System through collaborative filmmaking with refugees and asylum seekers”) will work collaboratively with relevant communities, gardeners and artists (Charli Clark and Paul Hurley) to further explore issues around immigration through co-designing and creating two plots in Royal Fort Gardens, University of Bristol on land adjacent to the Ivy Gate – work will begin Spring 2021.

 The team will co–design two hospitable spaces with and for migratory humans and nonhumans.
 The two plots will be thematically connected by themes of north/south and coming/going.
 They will seek to reflect the human experiences and cultures of global migration, but will also be designed to be welcoming and appropriate to the needs of other species’ migration.
 The site will take the role of a living laboratory to open up spaces for new conversations and thinking around the politics of immigration and planting.